ud-shankar/Screenshots_with_PyTest/README.md

 ##
 # **Take screenshot using PyTest framework**

 The Test Automation Framework is created for automating all the Sanity, Smoke and Regression test cases.
+The screenshot function in python is used to take screenshots when ever a particular test case fails.
+This screenshot taken can further be added to the final report generated.

 ### Scripting Language